webdevelopers-eu/z-template/README.md

 Marko, HyperHTMLELement, LitElement, Polymer, Svelte, Blaze.js, DoT.js, Swig, Handlebars.js, Hogan.js, and more?

-Are you looking for a straightforward way to convert your data into HTML without any stress?
-Tired of worrying about updates breaking your code?
-Simplify your life with Z Template, a reliable and self-sufficient template engine that gets the job done and stays put.
+Looking for a straightforward solution to transform your data into HTML without any stress?
+Tired of worrying about updates that break your code?
+Simplify your life with Z Template, a dependable and self-sufficient templating engine that gets the job done and stays put.

-Our templating solution distinguishes itself from others by focusing on a select number of carefully crafted manipulation features that cater to all your design needs.
-We don't aim to be a jack-of-all-trades.
-Our decades of experience in web development have honed in on what you require and what you don't, providing only what truly matters.
+Z Template stands out from the crowd with its focus on a select number of carefully crafted manipulation features that meet all your design requirements.
+We don't aim to be a jack-of-all-trades; instead, our decades of experience in web development have taught us what you need and what you don't, ensuring that we deliver only what truly matters.

-We use exclusively DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
-Unlike other template engines that treat templates as strings and are prone to XSS and unescaped text, we rely on portable DOM manipulation and powerful XPath selectors, eliminating these vulnerabilities and many other problems.
+Z Template uses exclusively DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
+Unlike other templating engines that treat templates as strings and are vulnerable to XSS and unescaped text, Z Template relies on portable DOM manipulation and powerful XPath selectors, eliminating these vulnerabilities and many other problems.

-Our use of HTML 5 `<template>` tags and `z-var` attributes also provide a clean and organized view in the browser, with templating instructions remaining invisible until parsed and applied to data.
+Our use of HTML 5 template tags and z-var attributes also provides a clean and organized view in the browser, with templating instructions remaining invisible until parsed and applied to data.

-Our focus on DOM manipulation not only provides greater security, but also results in a faster and more efficient template engine.
-And, with our specially crafted `COMMAND` syntax, developers can easily create beautiful and functional interfaces.
+Our focus on DOM manipulation not only enhances security, but also results in a faster and more efficient engine.
+With our specially crafted COMMAND syntax, developers can easily create beautiful and functional interfaces.
 Unlike other solutions that use generic javascript syntax, our syntax was built specifically for HTML manipulation, making it simpler and easier to understand.

-The unique "z-var" attribute ensures maximum versatility and durability, as it remains intact during repeated application of templates to the same element.

-Our syntax vocabulary and code have been carefully crafted to ensure that the Z Template engine can be effortlessly translated into any language.
-The JavaScript implementation is just one demonstration of its boundless possibilities, and it can be adapted to other languages, possibly through transpilation.
+The unique "z-var" attribute ensures maximum versatility and durability, remaining intact during repeated application of templates to the same element.
+Our syntax vocabulary and code have been crafted to ensure that the Z Template engine can be effortlessly translated into any language.
+Its JavaScript implementation is just one example of its limitless possibilities, and it can be adapted to other languages through transpilation.

-In addition to its powerful features and versatility, our templating solution has been battle-tested for over 6 years and has been successfully implemented in numerous real-life projects.
-It has proven to be a complete and ultimate solution for transforming data into HTML UI.
+Z Template has been battle-tested for over 6 years and has been successfully implemented in numerous real-life projects.
+It is a complete and ultimate solution for transforming data into HTML UI.

-Moreover, our solution is open-sourced under the MIT license, meaning you can use it freely and without any hidden costs.
+And the best part?
+Z Template is open-sourced under the MIT license, meaning you can use it freely and without any hidden costs.
 It doesn't depend on any external dependencies, ensuring that it won't break due to updates or changes in other libraries.
-Our solution uses only fully supported and widely-accepted web standards, making it a stable and future-proof choice that will never become broken.
+Our solution uses only fully supported and widely-accepted web standards, making it a stable and future-proof choice that will never become outdated.

 ## Final Notes
 - Z Template ➋ is fully compatible with previous versions.